Go to the page content

 • Increased risk of mortality compared to those with a healthy BMI

-Ask your doctor for more information about any of these diseases and how they relate to your BMI.
-You can also learn more about the health benefits of losing weight here.
+Ask your healthcare professional for more information about any of these diseases and how they relate to your BMI.

 What are the limits of BMI?